ChetanKdm/chetan.kadam-OpenAI-Playground/README.md

-# chetan.kadam|My Firts Interaction witrh AI
+# My Firts Interaction witrh AI

 _As a part of my Masters's course MDDI - this is one of the assignments in which the intention is to get us friendly with new emergent future tools.
 My inputs or questions are in Italic format, I wanted to collect and write information about plastic waste and the Honeybee house project on which I am working._